silvae86/silvae86.github.io/_posts/2018-12-10-how-to-search-for-references-for-the-pdis-sota.markdown

 ## How to search for good references

-For those who are doing the state of art in PDIS, I advise you to use the [CORE2018 Ranking](http://portal.core.edu.au/conf-ranks/?search=Software+Engineering&by=all&source=CORE2018&sort=arank&page=1) to find the best conferences in your area (order by ranking, the best are A *, then A, B, etc.).
+For those who are doing the state of art in dissertation preparation courses (PDIS at MIEIC), I advise you to use the [CORE2018 Ranking](http://portal.core.edu.au/conf-ranks/?search=Software+Engineering&by=all&source=CORE2018&sort=arank&page=1) to find the best conferences in your area (order by ranking, the best are A *, then A, B, etc.).
 Afterwards, look at the [ACM Digital Library](https://dl.acm.org/) or [IEEE Xplore](https://ieeexplore.ieee.org/) or just [Google Scholar](https://scholar.google.com) if all else fails!

 We will follow a future Informatics Engineer, who wants to do good research for the state of the art of the dissertation.

 *(S)He is interested in reading the latest publications related to continuous integration, a topic within **Software Engineering**.
 Being a smart but very busy engineering student, (s)he wants to read the best ones first...*

+### The Scimago Journal Ranking

+There is a universally recognized ranking for Journals, called [Scimago JR](https://www.scimagojr.com/).
+In this ranking, the journals are divided in quartiles, Q1 being the best journals and Q4 the worst.
+If you search for your research area here you will discover the best journals.

+#### About journals

+Journal articles are usually much longer than a conference article and the review process is much longer and harder to go through.
+Often more than one review stage is present, with reviewers asking authors to improve a lot of stuff, often to the point of a rewrite.

+However, because of this tough competition and review process, a journal article is often a very high quality publication, where the entire research process is explained in detail, whereas in a conference you may be left with more questions after reading a paper.
+Often there is not enough room in a conference paper to write everything in detail and also provide a comprehensive state of the art.

+For those researchers who don't like to travel to conferences, publishing in journals can be an alternative; just remember that a researcher without a network of contacts can be left out of some interesting opportunities for collaboration---like in everything in life.

 ### The CORE2018 Conference Ranking